 MS stops people from moving...

 Imagine waking up to discover your entire world has changed.
 You don't know if you can get out of bed, see clearly, or even take care of your family.
 For many people living with MS, this is reality.
-Multiple sclerosis (MS) usually strikes adults between the ages of 15 and 50.
+Multiple sclerosis (MS) usually strikes adults between the ages of 20 and 50.
+I was diagnosed at 31.
 It is a chronic disease of the central nervous system affecting the brain and spinal cord, causing blindness, paralysis, and loss of movement.
 The symptoms are vast and unpredictably bringing uncertainty to those living with the disease and the future.